dgroomes/stackoverflow-look-back/README.md

   similar way but it will stop short of the downloading step.
 This page is meant to be used as an ephemeral view.
 Why?
   This is mostly just convenient so that I don't have to download the generated HTML and open it in a new tab over and over again while iterating on the UI.
-* IN PROGRESS (Maybe) Create a Chrome Manifest v2 extension.
+* DONE Create a Chrome Manifest v2 extension.
 This would enable making a FireFox extension, which is still on v2 but is working on supporting v3 sometime in 2022.
+* Test the v2 extension in FireFox

 ## Finished Wish List items